lemmykc-gradient/lemmykc-gradient.github.io/index.md

 **Format:** Two-day interdisciplinary conference, a mix of talks, panels and workshops, with a detailed program to be confirmed.

 - **Day 1 (Thursday 7th Nov):** Single-track program introducing AI safety from both technical and governance perspectives.
-The day will feature keynote speeches interspersed with panel discussions.
+The day will feature keynote speeches from international AI safety experts, interspersed with panel discussions.
 - **Day 2 (Friday 8th Nov):** Mainly parallel workshop sessions where participants will collaborate on addressing key questions in AI safety, with a focus on Australia's potential contributions to the field.